minhthanh3145/Naive-Bayesian-Spam-Filter/README.md

 - **Java competency**: Experienced.
 - **Prerequesties**: A machine that is able to run java programs.

-## Insights:
-- Conditional probabilities finally prove its usefulness.
-It's truly beautiful how theories play out so neatly in practice.
-Do not underestimate the power of statistic courses ( although they didn't help me much, lol ).

 ## What does this program do ?
 - It takes in a training dataset and a text and produces a binary decision wether the text is ham or spam, the accuracy depends on the dataset.